ELMS – EV Pretender – Passing Off Chinese Imports as “Made in the USA”; Booking Fake Revenue of Fully Returnable Products?

 Electric Last Mile Solutions (ELMS) is importing fully assembled Chinese electric vehicles, slapping on a logo, and fraudulently marketing them as "Made in USA" while booking returnable orders as revenue, according to damning research from Fuzzy Panda Research.
 The investigation reveals a company rapidly burning through cash with just months of runway remaining.

-• Position: Fuzzy Panda Research is short ELMS and stands to profit if share price declines
+Position Disclosure: Fuzzy Panda Research is short Electric Last Mile Solutions (NASDAQ: ELMS) and stands to profit if the share price declines.

 What exactly is ELMS accused of doing?